raspereza/HighPT/Tau/README.md

 * additionally tau is required to pass predefined selection criteria of DeepTau or PNet algorithms
 * tau pT > 100 GeV, |eta| < 2.4
 * missing ET > 130 GeV
-* transverse mass of muon and missing pT > 200 GeV
+* transverse mass of tau and missing pT > 200 GeV
-* azimuthal angle between muon and pTmiss > 2.8 radian,
+* azimuthal angle between tau and pTmiss > 2.8 radian,
 * additional leptons and jets are vetoed.
 The `W*->tau+v` selection criteria are defined in the script [src/HighPT/Tau/scripts/DatacardsWToTauNu.py](https://github.com/raspereza/HighPT/blob/main/Tau/scripts/DatacardsWToTauNu.py)
 Optionally, one could apply cuts on tau pT to define measurement bin.
 The instruction on running this scripts are given below.